lvleo21/django-custom-management-commands/README.md

 ## Running Project

 1. Clone project in your machine
-2. create and run the virtualenv from this command
+2. Create and active the virtualenv from this command

 ```bash
   python3 -m venv venv